 Step 2—Talk to your chair or dean

-Once you have spoken with PHC, you should plan to talk with the chair of your department or dean of your school to ensure your course will be approved or supported.
+Once you have spoken with student affairs, you should plan to talk with the chair of your department or dean of your school to ensure your course will be approved or supported.

 Step 3—Recruit students

-In the fall semester before you are scheduled to lead your study abroad course, you will work with PHC to create a marketing plan and begin recruiting students.
+In the fall semester before you are scheduled to lead your study abroad course, you will work with student affairs to create a marketing plan and begin recruiting students.

-Please feel free to contact the PHC with any questions you have regarding these steps.
+Please feel free to contact study away and abroad experiences with any questions you have regarding these steps.